stefanhans/thoughts-about-contexting-talk/PITCHME.md

 - How to navigate the magic hierarchy? |

-- How to combine it with IPFS, blockchain, etc. |
+- How to combine it with IPFS, blockchain, etc.? |

 - What can we do with it, then? |